hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ![]({{ site.baseurl }}/assets/2023/12/19/query_errs.png)

-And _voilà_, we have our errored users stored!
+And _voilà_, we have our high error rate users stored!

 To visualize the errors, we have created a treemap where we represent the users who have experienced the most errors in the last few minutes.
 By categorizing and visualizing the errors encountered by our users, this treemap enables us to quickly identify and address the most common and pressing issues.
 This dashboard does not use the RDB but the IDB in order to aggregate through more time, so we are always aware of the last-minute state of user experience, allowing for swift and proactive interventions.